On Incidence Algebras and their Representations: Categorification

 {\bf Question 1.} Study the Ringel-Hall type of algebra presented in the last paragraph.

 {\bf Question 2.} Extend the results presented here to the infinite dimensional setting, as noted in the introductory remarks.

-{\bf Question 3.} Give a complete description of the automorphism group of an incidence algebra and of a deformation of an incidence algebra, possibly as an iterated semidirect product; this should also include a description of the group of units of $I_\lambda(P,\KK)$, up to isomorphism.
+{\bf Question 3.} Give a complete description of the automorphism group of a deformation of an incidence algebra, possibly as an iterated semidirect product; this should also include a description of the group of units of $I_\lambda(P,\KK)$, up to isomorphism.

 {\bf Question 4.} Give a complete description of the Lie algebra of derivations of a (deformation) of an incidence algebra, in terms of inner derivations and outer derivations ($HH^1$).

 {\bf Question 5.} In the context of finite dimensional basic pointed algebras, find the proper combinatorial setup, and associated topological gadget, to describe left/right semidistributive algebras (i.e. when projective indecomposable are distributive in general), respectively, algebras with finitely many ideals.
 The question can restrict to the acyclic case, or can be considered in full generality.